Ghanaian diplomat to meet President Assad in Damascus

-Ghanaian diplomat and former UN secretary general Kofi Annan arrived in Damascus to launch an initiative to stop bloodshed in Syria.
+Former UN secretary general Kofi Annan is to present ‘realistic’ proposals to President Bashar al-Assad to stop the bloodshed in Syria.

 Opposition leaders said it was impossible to make any form of deal with President Bashar al-Assad while Syrian civilians were being killed by government forces.